splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.rst

 Include trace metadata in log statements
 ===================================================

-The Splunk OTel Java agent provides the following attributes for logging libraries:
+The Splunk OTel Java agent provides the following attributes for logging libraries by default:

 - Trace information: ``trace_id`` and ``span_id``

-- Resource attributes: ``service.name`` and ``deployment.environment``
+In addition, you can inject resource attributes in your log statements, such as ``service.name`` and ``deployment.environment``.

-The following examples show how to include trace data in log statements produced by the logging library:
+The following examples show how to include additional metadata in log statements produced by the logging library:

 .. tabs::